vergecurrency/verge/doc/build-windows.md

     sudo update-alternatives --config x86_64-w64-mingw32-g++ # Set the default mingw32 g++ compiler option to posix.

-Once the tool chain is installed the build steps are common:
+Once the toolchain is installed the build steps are common:

 Note that for WSL the Verge Core source path MUST be somewhere in the default mount file system, for example /usr/src/verge, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.